The Firm

 Institutional discipline, placed in the service of a specific idea about Washington, D.C. housing.

-Boundary Stone Capital is a Washington, D.C. multifamily real-estate firm.
-We acquire distressed and under-managed residential assets inside the District, reconfigure them into larger-bedroom family homes, and place them into long-duration agency-financed ownership held for the long term.
+BSC is a Washington, D.C. multifamily firm.
+We acquire under-managed residential assets inside the District, reconfigure them into larger-bedroom homes, and refinance into long-duration agency debt held for the long term.

-The firm was founded on a view that the District's housing supply has structurally under-produced its larger unit sizes.
-Three- and four-bedroom homes — the apartments that family-sized households actually need — are in short supply across the city's stabilized rental stock.
-We address that gap directly.
-We build a program around it.
+The firm was founded on a view that D.C.’s housing supply has under-produced its larger unit sizes — three- to five-bedroom homes for family-sized households are scarce across the city’s stabilized rental stock.
+We build a program around that gap.
+The firm is small on purpose: designed to deliver a specific product, in a specific market, at a specific scale.

 Principal